-Farm laws: Centre to hold sixth round of talks with farmer unions today
+Farm laws: Don’t think we will reach a solution today, says farmer group ahead of talks with Centre

 Farmer leaders on Tuesday wrote to the government saying the discussion should focus on repealing the three new agricultural laws.

+Kisan Mazdoor Sangharsh Committee, Punjab, Joint Secretary Sukhwinder Singh Sabra on Wednesday said his association did not think that an agreement will be reached during the sixth round of talks.

-The leader of farmer unions on Wednesday will meet Union ministers to hold another round of talks over the new agricultural laws, a month after massive agitations against the market-oriented reforms rattled the government.
+Later in the day, the leaders of farmer unions will meet Union ministers to hold another round of talks over the new agricultural laws, a month after massive agitations against the market-oriented reforms rattled the government.
 The strike follows five rounds of talks between the farmers and the Centre that have failed to produce any breakthroughs.

 Farmer unions on Tuesday wrote to the government, saying the discussion can only be on a four-point agenda, including modalities of repealing the laws, and providing a legal guarantee on minimum support price.